 Also in The Conqueror of Shamballa, there are the lines after Havoc and Breda leave Mustang's hut, and Havoc wonders if they should have brought Lt.
 Hawkeye with them.
 Breda responds saying that she wouldn't want to see him like this and "besides, it's not the Lieutenant the Colonel is waiting for."
 Word of God is that the script originally planned to explicitly say he was waiting for Ed, but thought it was better merely implied.
 But they would have made it explicit if there had been a novelization.

 End of ep.
-48 is also a bit shippy, though frankly this trooper can't tell if it's promoting Roy/Ed, Roy/Maes, or Elricest.
+48 is also a bit shippy, though some are split on whether it's promoting Roy/Ed, Roy/Maes, or Elricest.
 Roy and Ed talk about how they're sacrificing everything they've earned in the name of Hughes and Al (respectively), but there's an overwhelming sense of It Has Been an Honor and Roy finally seeing Ed as not a child whose innocence he wants to protect as much as possible, but as an equal.
-Likewise, Ed sees the Roy behind the "Bastard Colnel" facade.
-They both admit they're Not So Different, and this trooper does think it's telling that this moment comes at their last possible meeting, when they both know they might be going to their deaths.
+Likewise, Ed sees the Roy behind the "Bastard Colonel" facade.
+They both admit they're Not So Different, and it's telling that this moment comes at their last possible meeting, when they both know they might be going to their deaths.

 There's also a moment in "The Stray Dog" when they're charging past Mustang and co. on a motorcycle, driven by Winry, and Sciezka puts her arms around Winry with her hands in a very...revealing position.